Who we are

 “The delivery manager sets the team up for successful delivery.
 They remove obstacles, or blockers to progress, constantly helping the team become more self organising.
-They enable the work a team does rather than impose how it’s done.”
+They enable the work a team does rather than impose how it’s done.” –Government Digital Service

-At dxw, delivery managers ensure that sprints go smoothly and that the team remain productive.
+At dxw, delivery leads ensure that sprints go smoothly and that the team remain productive.
 They are generally the client’s first and main point of contact, and are responsible for ensuring that we deliver good work.

-Throughout a sprint, delivery managers ensure that agreed process is followed, organising and facilitating discussions as required.
+Throughout a sprint, delivery leads ensure that agreed process is followed, organising and facilitating discussions as required.
 They run sprint planning and retrospective sessions.
 They run daily standups with the dxw and client teams to keep everyone informed and to discuss and resolve any blockers.

 Clients expect us to deal with their issues promptly.
 But they understand that this isn’t always possible.
 They are generally forgiving of the fact that we’re sometimes busy, and they understand that some issues are complex and require long investigations.

 The thing most clients value above all else is being kept informed of what is going on.
-The first quality of a good ticket experience is responsiveness: we keep clients informed of what we’re doing, even if there hasn’t been much progress.
+The first quality of a good ticket experience is responsiveness.
+We keep clients informed of what we’re doing, even if there hasn’t been much progress.

-It’s really important that we do what we say we’ll do, and don’t promise things we can’t deliver.
+It’s important that we do what we say we’ll do, and don’t promise things we can’t deliver.
 If we’re unable to deal with a ticket in good time and leave an update saying we’ll work on it tomorrow, we must meet that commitment.

 It is doubly bad to fail to meet a commitment and not say anything about it.
 Responsiveness is always the priority.
 So if for some reason we couldn’t do what we said we’d do, we always respond to say so.

 Make a good impression

 In tickets as in all things, we are mindful of dxw’s values.